 - Kris McGregorWe begin the reflection of the life of St. Benedict by using the biography penned by St. Gregory the Great.
 This episode looks at the pivotal discernment he made as a young man to pursue the religious life.
 The aspect of detachment from our earthly…Read More

-- RC#5 – Light in the Dark Ages - The Resilient Church with Mike Aquilina
+- RC#7 – Reformation Inside and Out - The Resilient Church with Mike Aquilina

 “Discerning Hearts is a trusted resource for Catholic spirituality and teaching.
 I support it as an apostolate for the new evangelization that brings the Good News to every corner of the world through the internet.”

 Most Reverend George J. Lucas,

 Please consider donating in order keep this mission of evangelization afloat on the digital sea.